Huang-lab/AeQTL/README.md

 - adj_pvalue_\<covariate> *(for each covariate)*

-## Example using TCGA Somatic Data
+## Example using TCGA somatic data

 This is a demo analysis of TCGA somatic truncations on chromosome 17 using AeQTL.
 The whole procedure from data pre-processing to generating the final summary file will be included.